Our Team

 Hometown: Birmingham, AL

-Fun Fact: I have a mean Sid the Sloth impression!
+Fun Fact: I have a mean lemon & blueberry cheesecake recipe.

 “I am particularly passionate about making sustainability accessible to people from all socioeconomic backgrounds.
-Education and information on sustainable practices are often not readily available to everyone.
-Working with the Office of Sustainability has allowed me to be more hands-on in making sustainability accessible in the Campus Gardens.
-I hope to incorporate my time with sustainability into my future career as a therapist by bettering the interpersonal communication skills I have gained from working within Wake Forest’s green spaces.”
+Too often, education and resources on sustainable practices are not readily available to those who would benefit most.
+My work with the Office of Sustainability has given me the opportunity to take a hands-on approach to bridging that gap, especially through my involvement in the Campus Gardens.
+These experiences have not only deepened my commitment to environmental stewardship but have also strengthened my interpersonal communication skills.
+I hope to carry these skills into my future career as a therapist, where I can continue fostering understanding, connection, and positive change.”

 To learn more about our internship program and see open opportunities, click here.